rigon/photo-gallery/README.md

     Usage of ./server/photo-gallery:
-      -b, --[no-]cache-thumbnails   Generate missing thumbnails while scanning (default true) -c, --collection strings      Specify a new collection.
-Example name=Photos,path=/photos,thumbs=/tmp List of possible options:
+      -b, --[no-]cache-thumbnails   Generate missing thumbnails while scanning (default true) -c, --collection strings      Define a new collection.
+The order used will will be the same used in the interface.
-                                      index          Position in the collection list
+                                    Example: -c name=Photos,path=/photos,thumbs=/tmp
+                                    List of possible options:
                                       name           Name of the collection
-                                      path           Path to load the albums from thumbs         Path to store the thumbnails
-                                      db             Path to cache DB, if a filename is provided it will be located in thumbnails directory hide=false     Hide the collection from the list (does not affect webdav) rename=true    Rename files instead of overwriting them readonly=false
+                                      path           Location of the collection, i.e. path where the photos are stored thumbs         Path to store the thumbnails (by default is the path set with --thumbs) db             Path to cache DB, if a filename is provided it will be located in thumbnails directory hide=false     Hide the collection from the list (does not affect webdav) rename=true    Rename files instead of overwriting them readonly=false
+          --debug                   Enable debug
-          --disable-scan            Disable scans on start, by default will cache photo info of new albums --disable-webdav          Disable WebDAV
+          --disable-scan            Disable scans on start, by default will run a quick scan (cache info of new albums) --disable-webdav          Disable WebDAV
-          --full-scan               Perform a full scan on start (validates if cached data is up to date) -h, --host string             Specify a host (default "localhost") -p, --port int                Specify a port (default 3080) -r, --recreate-cache          Recreate cache DB, required after DB version upgrade --workers-info int        Number of concurrent workers to extract photos info (default 2) --workers-thumb int       Number of concurrent workers to generate thumbnails, by default number of CPUs
+          --full-scan               Perform a full scan on start (validates if all cached data is up to date) -H, --host string             Specify a host (default "localhost") -p, --port int                Specify a port (default 3080) -r, --recreate-cache          Recreate cache DB, required after DB version upgrade -t, --thumbs string           Default path to store thumbnails --workers-info int        Number of concurrent workers to extract photos info (default 2) --workers-thumb int       Number of concurrent workers to generate thumbnails, by default number of CPUs (default N)

 ### Docker